What Is the Best Wheelbarrow for Landscaping?

 That is just using the right tool for the right job.

-Single-Wheel vs. Dual-Wheel Wheelbarrows
+Single-Wheel vs Dual-Wheel Wheelbarrows

 Both single-wheel and dual-wheel wheelbarrows have their place.

-A single-wheel wheelbarrow can be easier to maneuver in tight areas.
-It can turn quickly, fit into narrow spaces, and may be preferred when placement and control matter most.
+It can turn quickly, fit through narrow spaces, and may be preferred when placement and control matter most.

-A dual-wheel wheelbarrow can offer more stability, especially with heavier or bulkier loads.
 For some crews, that extra stability makes loading, traveling, and dumping feel more controlled.

 There is no single answer that fits every crew.